gin66/MetaAgentSystem/StakeholderRequirements.md

 ## 4. Non-Functional Requirements
 1. **Programming Language**:
    - Implement in Swift for performance and safety.
+   - Use Swift 6 and apply Swift concurrency using async and await
 2. **Containerization**:
    - Run individual agents and judge agents in isolated Swift containers for process isolation.
 3. **Scalability**: